Real Fish That Are So Horrifying You May Never Want To Get In The Ocean Ever Again

 14. Grenadier Fish

-This deep sea dweller is found 660 to 22,970 feet deep into the ocean, and yet they are one of the most common deep sea fish out there.
+This deep-sea dweller is found at depths of 660 to 22,970 feet in the ocean, and yet they are one of the most common deep-sea fish out there.
 They're known for being ugly and having disproportionately large eyes.

 15. The Goblin Shark

-This horrifying, deep sea monstrosity is considered a "living fossil."
-Typically, this deep sea predator grows to between 10ft and 13ft long (but 20ft long goblin sharks have been found) and it's protruding, nail-like teeth are what nightmares are truly made of.
+This horrifying deep-sea monstrosity is considered a "living fossil."
+Typically, this deep-sea predator grows to between 10 and 13 feet long (but 20-foot-long goblin sharks have been found), and its protruding, nail-like teeth are what nightmares are truly made of.
 It spends its time in the sea anywhere from 330 feet deep to around 4,200 feet deep.
-This ambush predator's jaw literally snaps forward to snatch unsuspecting prey that get too close.
+This ambush predator's jaw literally snaps forward to snatch unsuspecting prey that gets too close.
 You're welcome for the nightmares.

-16. That's enough ocean or today.
+16. That's enough ocean for today.
 Do we even want to discover the other 80%?

 17. Deep Sea Lizard Fish

-This large and in charge deep-sea predator likes to sit at the ocean floor (anywhere from 2,000-11,000 feet deep,) and wait for prey to come near.
-This fish is considered an apex predator in the ocean ecosystem and they can get to be as large as 4-5 feet long.
-Humans naturally encounter them while diving on occasion but so far, we aren't on the menu.
+This large and in-charge deep-sea predator likes to sit on the ocean floor (anywhere from 2,000 to 11,000 feet deep) and wait for prey to come near.
+This fish is considered an apex predator in the ocean ecosystem, and they can grow to be as large as 4 to 5 feet long.
+Humans naturally encounter them while diving on occasion, but so far, we aren't on the menu.
 Phew.

 18. Crystal Jellyfish

-This terrifying jellyfish is almost entirely transparent and colorless but can give off green bio luminescent glow along their outer bell.
-They can have up to 150 tentacles that can get as long as 120 feet!
+This terrifying jellyfish is almost entirely transparent and colorless but can emit a green bioluminescent glow along its outer bell.
+They can have up to 150 tentacles that can grow as long as 120 feet!